plone/documentation/docs/install/installation-from-packages.md

 `make help`.

 We could now build and run Zope / Plone with one command `make run`.\
-Instead we customize the setting with additional add-ons and constraints of a Plone package and a checkout of a Plone package. -->
+Instead we customize the setting with additional add-ons and constraints of a Plone package and a checkout of a Plone package. ``-->``

 (install-source-tweak-backend-installation-label)=

 ### Tasks on your backend installation from its packages

-You have installed Plone with `pip` like explained above or in {ref}`install-source-stepbystep-start-label`.
+You have installed Plone with `pip` like explained above or in {ref}`installation-backend-from-packages-step-by-step-start-label`.

 Add an add-on
 : Add a line with the name of your add-on to `requirements.txt` and add it to {ref}`instance.yaml<install-source-cookiecutter-zope-instance-presets-label>`, then install with pip and apply cookiecutter: